mrzzy/ntu-sc1015/README.md

 ## Question 2 Verdict
 There is a relation between total number of reviews and whether a business is open: Open businesses have more reviews than closed businesses.

+## Question 3 What do people say about businesses that are Opened vs Closed?

 ### Term Frequency Analysis
 Before we can analyse the common terms used by customers, the nature of text data requires us to perform data cleaning.